 Active participation in our first 5 sessions should generate diverse insights from a historical context, mentor network, and industry standards.
-Each one of you is expected to prepare a recorded 3 mins video presentation (voice over with slides) for a sustainable fashion initiative or system.
+Each one of you is expected to verbally present (supported by digital visuals) a 3 mins proposal for a sustainable fashion initiative or system.
 This is an opportunity for you to reference key research from the past few weeks that help validate your proposed idea.
 Your proposal presentations will be followed by feedback from your peers.
 I will evaluate and shortlist 4-6 proposals based on the most traction, collective interest, and next-steps viability for you to assimilate into teams of 3-4 and continue to build on these hypotheses for the end-semester final project.